 One great thing about Chihuahuas is that they are small and make great apartment dogs.
-Unlike big dogs, who need large spaces to run around, a Chi can fit right into a smaller space, and if your complex has a dog park, they will fit right in with the other pets and not intimidate other canines who come to play.
+Unlike big dogs, who need large spaces to run around, a Chi can fit right into a smaller space, and if your complex has a dog park, they will do right in with the other pets and not intimidate other canines who come to play.

 Fundamentals To Successful Potty Training a Chihuahua